 This has been a hard one, but for the last few months, I have tried to reply to comments as soon as I can.
 I know for some people this is impossible as you don’t always have access to your phone, but even replying to all of your comments throughout the day can make a massive difference.

 As much as Instagram is about getting engagement, I also feel like it’s a place to hold conversations and build a community.
-By replying to comments as soon as you can you’re keeping the conversation going and encouraging people to comment again – ultimately increasing how often you appear in their feeds.
+By replying to comments as soon as you can you’re keeping the conversation going and encouraging people to comment again.
+With your post only being shown to a select few people in the first few hours, the more engagement you get in this time the better.
+The more comments you get, the more engagement you have – ultimately increasing how often you appear in their feeds.

 I’m always more encouraged to comment on someone’s photo if I know they’ll reply, so it’s something I consider when replying to people.